MicrosoftDocs/win32/desktop-src/search/-search-3x-advancedquerysyntax.md

 -   The canonical syntax for a property is its canonical name, such as `System.Photo.LightSource`.
 Canonical names are not case sensitive.
 -   The canonical syntax for the Boolean operators consists of the keywords AND, OR, and NOT, in all uppercase.
--   The operators <, &gt;, =, and so forth, are not localized and are thus also part of the canonical syntax.
+-   The operators <, >, =, and so forth, are not localized and are thus also part of the canonical syntax.
 -   If a property `P` has enumerated values or ranges named N₁ through Nₖ, the canonical syntax for the *I*th value or range is the canonical name for P, followed by the character \#, followed by N<sub>I</sub>, as illustrated in the following example:
     -   `System.Photo.LightSource#Daylight`, `System.Photo.LightSource#StandardA`, and so forth.
 -   For a defined semantic type T with values or ranges named N₁ through Nₖ, the canonical syntax for the *I*th value or range is the canonical name for T, followed by the character \#, followed by N<sub>I</sub>, as illustrated in the following example: